-When not in use please cover using the lid provided to retain heat and also stop debris (leaves etc.) from blowing onto the tub.
+When not in use please cover using the lid provided to retain heat and prevent debris from entering the tub.

-Only fuel provided by or purchased from West Coast Hideaways can be used in the Hot Tub wood burner.
+Only wood provided by or purchased from West Coast Hideaways can be used in the hot tub wood burner.

-We need to control the standard of fuel as damp/ wet wood (wood with a high moisture content) can cause damage to the flue.
-We source our wood as ethnically as possible from the local, community owned, wood provider based in Ullapool.
+We need to control the standard of fuel as damp/wet wood (wood with a high moisture content) can cause damage to the flue.
+We source our wood locally.

 Rules: Important for your safety

-Hot Tubs are great place for relaxation and fun for all, but as this is a water based activity safety in around the hot tub is paramount to minimise the risk of injury or drowning.
+Hot tubs are a great place for relaxation and fun for all but as this is a water-based activity, safety in and around the hot tub is paramount to minimise the risk of injury or drowning.